 For nearly a century, marketers have relied on a B2B lead generation funnel built to drive leads into the sales pipeline and compel them to make a buying decision.

-Here’s a quick refresher of how modern marketers try to shape content strategy to a traditional (and mostly fictional) B2B buying process:
+Here’s a classic example of how marketers try to shape their content strategy to a traditional (and mostly fictional) B2B buying process.

-Experiencing a problem —> Learning about solutions —-> Deciding which solution to use —> Purchasing product/service
+Experiences a problem —> learns about solutions —-> decides which solution to use —> purchases product or service

 To ensure that your marketing material meets Dani along this journey, your content marketing team creates a strategy that looks like this: